bhauman/bhauman.github.com/drafts/clojurescript-dots-game.md

 The code for the game can be found [here](https://github.com/bhauman/dotsters/blob/master/src/dots/core.cljs).

 This game was developed in Chrome on OSX and on an IPhone 4Gs.
-If your phone doesn't have hardware acceleration for CSS 3d transforms, it is probably not going to perform very well.
+If your browser doesn't support hardware acceleration for CSS 3d transforms, the game isn't going to perform very well.

 The game is derived from the iPhone game [Dots](https://itunes.apple.com/us/app/dots-a-game-about-connecting/id632285588?mt=8).
-The game isn't a complete copy of the original but it is enough to be play well on the iPhone and in Chrome.
-This version is written in ClojureScript using the Core.async library and weighs in around 390 lines of code.
+The game isn't a complete copy of the original but it is enough to play well.
+This version is written in ClojureScript using the **core.async** library and weighs in around 390 lines of code.

 The game is drawn with DOM elements and uses CSS 3d transforms for animation.